dvarrui/proyectos-de-ejemplo/charlas/ruby/dsl/00-presentacion.md

 ```
 > whoami
-Ruby
+1. Software Libre
-Software Libre
+2. Ruby
-Starwars and
+3. Starwars and
-Rock and Roll
+4. Rock and Roll
 ```